Frequently Asked Questions

 How do I sign up or sign in?

-You can sign up or sign in using your existing GitHub or Google account.
-Visit the Sign In / Sign Up page and choose your preferred provider.
+You can sign up or sign in using your existing GitHub or Google account, or by creating an account with your email and password.
+Visit the Sign In / Sign Up page.

 How does pricing work?

-You are charged based on the resources (CPU, RAM, Disk, optional GPU) consumed by your VM instance, billed per minute only while the instance is actively running.
-Stopping an instance immediately stops credit consumption for that instance.
+Hub.ai uses a credit-based system.
+You are charged based on the resources (CPU, RAM, Disk) allocated to your active VM and Container instances, billed per minute while the instance is running.
+Stopping an instance ceases credit consumption for its compute resources (storage may still incur costs if persisted - TBD).

 How do I add more credits?

-You can purchase additional credits at any time through the Billing section in your account settings.
-We offer several predefined credit packages, or you can specify a custom amount.
+You can purchase additional credits through the Billing section in your account settings.
+Payment methods and package options will be detailed there.

 Do credits expire?